 Whistleblower Policy

-If RFUS receives reports of well-grounded suspicions of corruption and other misconduct, whether from within the organization or outside it, the appropriate program staff deals with it initially.
+If Rainforest Foundation US (RFUS) receives reports of well-grounded suspicions of corruption and other misconduct, whether from within the organization or outside it, the appropriate program staff will deal with it initially.
 Should the case call for it, an in-depth investigation is carried out, with outside assistance (for example a local auditor) if needed.
-Should a whistle-blower not be in a position to report to the Program Coordinator, or choose to remain anonymous, for explicit and reasonable grounds, he/she may alternatively direct his/her report to: [email protected], and it will be addressed by the Executive Director.
+Should a whistle-blower not be in a position to report to the Program Coordinator, or choose to remain anonymous, for explicit and reasonable grounds, they may alternatively direct their report to: [email protected], and the Executive Director will address it.

-• The full name and position of the whistle-blower (unless he/she wants to remain anonymous – if so, reasonable grounds must be given);
+• The full name and position of the whistle-blower (unless they want to remain anonymous – if so, reasonable grounds must be given);

-• The period, and date and time if applicable, of the circumstances concerned;
+• The period, date, and time if applicable, of the circumstances concerned;

 • The identity and contact details of other witnesses, if applicable;